 Veteran zoning lawyer Ron Patterson agreed with Gaston, noting that between 50 to 85 percent of the (non-certified) letters his firm sends to near neighbors are returned.
 He has never once heard back from a neighbor with questions.
 But zoning meetings are usually still packed, meaning residents find out about the proposals through their local community group or from signage on the building.

 Architect Ian Toner, who also sits on the East Passyunk Crossing zoning committee, reminded the committee that most people who come before their local community groups with are just looking to add a roof deck or tweak a backyard.
-Those small alteration would have to go through the same rigorous, and expensive, mailing process as a developer looking for a multi-family variance.
+Those small alterations would have to go through the same rigorous, and expensive, mailing process as a developer looking for a multi-family variance.

 There were influential voices who spoke in support of Bass’s legislation as well, or at least in support of the broader notion that notification law needs to be tweaked.